Enabling Robots to Communicate their Objectives: Discussion

 \section{Discussion}

-\prg{Summary} We take a step towards communicating robot objectives to people.
-We found that an approximate-inference model using a deterministic Euclidean-based update on the space of candidate reward function parameters performed best at teaching real users, and outperforms algorithmic teaching that assumes exact inference.
-We additionally found after augmenting such model with a coverage objective, it significantly outperformed letting the user passively familiarize to the robot.
+\prg{Summary} We take a step towards communicating robot objective functions to people.
+We found that an approximate-inference model using a deterministic Euclidean-based update on the space of candidate objective function parameters performed best at teaching real users, and outperforms algorithmic teaching that assumes exact inference.
+We additionally found after augmenting such a model with a coverage objective, it outperformed letting the user passively familiarize to the robot.

 \prg{Limitations and Future Work} Our results reveal the promise of algorithmic \emph{teaching} of robot objective functions.
 However, the coverage results suggest that an IRL-only model is not sufficient for capturing how people extrapolate from observed robot behavior.
 People may also depend on direct policy learning techniques and/or infer an objective function based on a more rich set of features.
 Alternatively, people may use hierarchical reasoning, in which they first determine which trajectory strategy the robot will take (for which they need examples of each possible strategy), and then select the most likely trajectory within that strategy cluster.

 Furthermore, in this work we focused on the robot's physical behavior as a communication channel because people naturally infer utility functions from it.
-Future work could augment this with other channels, for instance visualizations of the objective function or language-based explanations.
+Future work could augment this with other channels, like visualizations of the objective function or language-based explanations.